Tech-at-DU/d3-tutorial/13-Pie-Charts/readme.md

   .append('g')
 ```

 Now add a circle to the labels group for each element in your data.
-We can follow the same pattern from the very first tutorial here.
+You can follow the same pattern from the very first tutorial here.

 Add the following: